A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: The component group vanishes

 \begin{proof}[Proof of Lemma \ref{GeometricVanishingCycles}] We apply the functors $R \Gamma_c$ and $R \Gamma_{\Sigma}$ to the triangle $\mathbb{V} \to R \Psi \mathbb{V} \to R \Phi \mathbb{V}$ to get a commutative diagram with exact rows:

-The map $h$ is zero by \cite{SGA7} Expos\'e XV 2.2.5.8 showing that $g$ is injective.
+The map $h$ is zero by 2.2.5.8 of Expos\'e of \cite{SGA7} showing that $g$ is injective.
 The group $H^4_{\Sigma}(\apsp, R \psi \mathbb{V})$ vanishes by the discussion preceding op. cit.
 2.2.5.1, showing that $g$ is an isomorphism.
 Since the sheaf $R \Phi \mathbb{V}$ is supported on $\Sigma$ we conclude that $f$ is an isomorphism using the long exact sequence